TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink/Index.rst

          not check for any duplicate parameters!
 This is not a problem: Only the last parameter of the same name will be applied.

+         .method
-         **.method:** If set to GET or POST, then the parsed query arguments (GET or POST data) will be used.
+            If set to GET or POST, then the parsed query arguments (GET or POST data) will be used.
 This setting is useful, if you use URL processing extensions like Real URL, which translate part of the path into query arguments.

             It's also possible to get both, POST and GET data, on setting this to

             "POST,GET" or "GET,POST".
 The last method in this sequence takes precedence and overwrites the parts that are also present for the first method.

+         .exclude
-         **.exclude:** List of query arguments to exclude from the link (e.g. L or cHash).
+            List of query arguments to exclude from the link.
+Typical examples are 'L' or 'cHash'.

          .. attention::

             This property should not be used for cached contents without a valid cHash.
 Otherwise the page is cached for the first set of parameters and subsubsequently taken from the cache no matter what parameters are given.